What is hormesis and how can it give the body a boost in energy and strength? Learn more about this biological process here!

 How Can You Get More Energy?

-Ari Whitten was buried in the scientific literature for two years looking for a an answer to a nagging question: where does energy really come from in the body?
+Ari Whitten was buried in scientific literature for two years looking for an answer to a nagging question: Where does energy really come from in the body?

-What are Hormetic stressors?
 Exercise is the most notable one.
-It taxes the body which stimulates growth and positive epigenetic expression.
+It taxes the body, which stimulates growth and positive epigenetic expression.
 This is all over the literature and most people know about it.
 So what are the others?
-Heat, cold, and certain phytonutrients also act as Hormetic stressors.
+Heat, cold, and certain phytonutrients also act as hormetic stressors.

 The Myth About Antioxidants